What is onshore and offshore in software development?

 The lines between onshore and offshore software development are blurring.
 Here’s a look at this difference, how to minimize your tax burden as a remote or home software developer, and how to maximize your creativity and productivity.

-The difference between land and sea
+The difference between Onshore and Offshore

 If you’re reading this, I’m assuming you know what onshore and offshore mean.
 This term refers to the physical location of your business or company.
 However, as mentioned above, the line between the two can be blurred.
 This is especially true when working remotely.
 In this case, the working location is often defined as the most convenient location.